top of page

 Types of Hen Housing

-A battery cage – the conventional housing system being phased out under the NFACC’s Code of Practice – is a wired cage system that first appeared in the 1930s.
-It was introduced for easier management of laying hens.
+A battery cage – the conventional housing system being phased out under the NFACC’s Code of Practice guidelines – is a wired cage system that first appeared in the 1930s.
+It was introduced to improve hygiene of laying hens and make management easier

-Since the 1930s, laying hen management and housing system design has evolved significantly.
-Systems have moved beyond the “conventional” to the “alternative” (aka non-battery cage housing systems).
+Since the 1930s laying hen management, housing system design, disease control, and understanding of animal sentience and welfare has evolved significantly.
+Systems have moved beyond the “conventional” to the “alternative” (a.k.a. non-battery cage housing systems).

-Here are the current hen housing options according to current Canadian regulations:
+Here are the hen housing options according to current Canadian standards:

 Battery Cage